IDEAS home Printed from https://ideas.repec.org/p/upj/weupjo/rtcjo1997.html

 Abstract

-Most states have exhausted their unemployment insurance (UI) trust fund and borrowed from the federal government at least once during the past 35 years.
-Under such circumstances, states are required by law to raise UI taxes to replenish their trust funds and to pay off their debts to the federal government.
-Since higher UI taxes increase employer costs, replenishment forces states into a trade-off between economic competitiveness and trust fund adequacy.
-Competitive pressures have raised questions about prevailing standards of adequacy and the speed at which they should be attained.
-Consequently, several states are contemplating tax reductions despite low reserves.
-This article provides background information and analysis intended to clarify issues underlying the UI policies of New England in general and a tax reduction under consideration in Massachusetts in particular.
-The main point is that alternative UI policies should not be judged solely by the yardsticks of economic competitiveness and trust fund adequacy.
+Almost two-thirds of the states, and all the New England states except New Hampshire, have exhausted their unemployment insurance trust fund and borrowed from the federal government at least once during the past 35 years.
+Under such circumstances, states are required by law to raise unemployment insurance taxes in order to replenish their trust funds and to pay off their debts to the federal government.
+Since higher unemployment insurance taxes increase employer costs, replenishment forces states into a trade-off between economic competitiveness and trust fund adequacy.
+In recent years, intensifying competitive pressures have caused many policymakers to question prevailing standards of adequacy and the speed at which they should be attained.
+Consequently, several states, including some still in the process of rebuilding reserves depleted by the last recession, are contemplating tax reductions.> This article provides background information and analysis intended to clarify issues underlying the unemployment insurance policies of New England in general and a tax reduction under consideration in Massachusetts in particular.
+The author's main point is that alternative unemployment insurance policies should not be judged solely by the yardsticks of economic competitiveness and trust fund adequacy.
 Allocative neutrality and economic stabilization are also relevant concerns.
-UI systems necessarily force some industries to subsidize others, thereby distorting the allocation of resources in favor of subsidized firms.
-Yet, many of the same features responsible for these allocative distortions affect economic stability.
-Every UI alternative entails trade-offs among these rival concerns.

 (This abstract was borrowed from another version of this item.)